We welcome you to discover a unique learning opportunity for children located in Carleton County, New Brunswick, Canada.

 Our early childhood program is about play; about being comfortable outdoors and being part of a living community of other children, adults and the natural world.
 Drawing inspiration from Enki, Waldorf and Nature Schools, the Knowlesville Forest Kindergarten engages the whole child – head, heart and hands.
 We set up our play and learning spaces outdoors as much as possible during the fall and the spring under the canopy of the forest by the larger school building.
 Through the woods, past the frog pond and out through the cedar grove, our meadow garden has veggies for harvesting and a wide-open field for movement games.
 This is the realm of the young child.
 A place where the natural world is home-base and we make and grow things with our hands.

-The lead teacher for this class, Leah (Sparrow) Houghton, comes with an extensive Wilderness Education background (including 3 years at the Alderleaf Wilderness College & 2 years as the Art & Nature Early Childhood Educator at our centre) She has a deep love and respect for children.
+The lead teacher for this class, Leah (Sparrow) Houghton, comes with an extensive Wilderness Education background (including 3 years at the Alderleaf Wilderness College & 3 years as Lead Early Childhood & Grades Teacher at our centre) She has a deep love and respect for children.
 She is also taking the foundation courses for the Enki Education Teacher Training.

 “Natural play strengthens children’s self-confidence and arouses their senses – their awareness of the world and all that moves in it, seen and unseen.” – Richard Louv, Last Child in the Woods